-Official date of withdrawal will be the date the Admissions and Records Office receives the completed withdrawal form with all required signatures.
+Official date of withdrawal will be the date the Registration and Records Office receives the completed withdrawal form with all required signatures.
+The official date of withdrawal for online requests is the date that the student initiates the request.

 Refund percentages are as follows: